 Potatoes are the perfect side to, well, anything.
 Top those potatoes with a silky, buttery, creamy sauce, and you have sheer perfection.
 These cast iron skillet potatoes au gratin are the perfect way to make a decadent, delicious side dish, without tons of effort.
 Once they come out of the oven, you will have a hard time not digging in with a fork!
+Looking for a little more spice?
+Try my Southwest Potatoes au Gratin for a delicious flair on this classic!

 These skillet potatoes au gratin can be scaled down to be an easy, minimal-prep weeknight side dish.
 They are even better, however, for the holidays!
 They can be prepped ahead of time, and the cream mixture requires no fussy techniques or preparation.